Application

 General rules

-For applicants who are citizens of a country which requires the Etudes en France procedure, you MUST apply BOTH on our website AND on Etudes en France.
+If you’re a citizen of a country that requires the « Etudes en France » procedure, you must apply through BOTH our website and « Etudes en France ».

 In France, there are two types of educational regimes: « formation initiale » (initial training) and formation continue (continuing professional education).